-Line name and marketing name
+Line name, line colour and marketing name

 The LineName element is mandatory and shall contain the public-facing name of the service, in full.
 For example, Trent Barton’s “indigo” service shall have a LineName of “indigo”, and not any shortened version of it (e.g. “IGO”).

+The LineColour element is optional and shall be included when a line has a preferred colour to use when showing line in graphic media.

 The MarketingName is optional and shall be included where a line has a marketing name that is different to other lines within the service.
 Otherwise, MarketingName shall be omitted and any marketing name included at the Service level.

 Describing the line